antolu/KTH-InformationRetrieval-DD2476/INQUIRY.md

 > Compare your result in 1 and 3 above.
 What do you see?

-Before relevance feedback:  0.059836915896103016
+Before relevance feedback:  0.6484007637819353
-After relevance feedback:  0.7089681703593523
+After relevance feedback:  0.618180005824995

-The normalized discount gain increases enourmously after relevance feedback.
+The normalized discount gain decreases after relevance feedback...

 ### 3.3